 But before we do that, a little throwback to how to read a cohort chart.
 We are skipping the data crunching part and jumping right into the presentation.

-Let’s go through row and column one by one.
+Let’s go through the rows and columns one by one.
 You could well see that column is for activation month and row is for the number of returning customers.

 So, C5 represents the number of new customers we acquired in the month of Jan.
 D5 tells us the number of customers who were acquired in Jan but they returned in Feb.
 Likewise